dhanesh-kh/content-management/docker.md

 - A platform where you can build, test, download, and deploy applications in containers.
 - Quick auto scaling: Dynamically scale containers for load balancing and performance improvement.
+-
+## <ins> What is Kubernetes? <ins>
+- Platform where containerized apps are managed, deployed, and scaled through automation.
+- Orchestrates clusters of virtual machines and tasks containers to run on those machines.
+- Makes workloads portable and run applications through multiple environments with consistency.

 ## <ins> What is a Container & Containerization? <ins>
 - A container is like a virtual machine, except it doesn't virtualize a whole hardware machine and rather is a software package with dependencies needed to execute software appliciations.